SAKryukov/dotnet-solution-structure/articles/article0.md

 ### Multiple Objects

 The only issue with multiple objects is how to identify them.
-If could use any arbitrary string keys but that will raise a problem of magic strings again.
+We could use any arbitrary string keys but that will raise a problem of magic strings again.
 The keys should be unique, and a key can be only of two types: a string or `System.Type`.
 Most keys are strings, but the `System.Type` are also widely used.
 We can simply use the type `System.Type` for a key.
 So, I would suggest limiting our dictionary to having only one object per data object type.
-This way, all the keys will by unique, and we can access required object very quicky, no matter how many object our XAML contains.
+This way, all the keys will be unique, and we can access the required object very quickly, no matter how many objects our XAML contains.

 Let's look at the entire XAML sample: